Gasoid/merge-bot/README.md

     	which domain is used for ssl certificate (also via TLS_DOMAIN) -tls-enabled
-    	whether tls enabled or not, bot will use Letsencrypt, default is false (also via TLS_ENABLED)
+    	whether tls enabled or not, bot will use Letsencrypt, default is false (also via TLS_ENABLED) -sentry-enabled
+      whether sentry enabled or not, default is true (also via SENTRY_ENABLED)
 ```

 Run bot